RDA-MOMSI/Dashboard/src/glossary/Genomics-Standards.md

 term: Genomics Standards

-definition: MOMSI WG Genomics domain focused community standard curation requirements for maintaining interoperability and reusability genomics data.
+definition: Genomics domain focused community standard curation requirements for maintaining interoperability and reusability of genomics data.
 These standards are inclusive of all related subclasses **(definition source: MOMSI WG)**.

 identifier: ungrounded